Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Choosing the Right Lubricants for Shutter Mechanisms

-• Graphite Lubricant: Effective for locks and finer mechanisms.
+• Graphite Lubricant: Useful for locks and fine mechanical points.

-• Grease: Use sparingly on heavy-duty bearings where extra protection is needed.
+• Grease: Best used sparingly on heavy-duty bearings when extra protection is needed.

 How and When to Lubricate – A Seasonal Approach

-1. Lubricate at least twice yearly: before winter and summer to prevent stiffness and corrosion.
+1. Lubricate at least twice a year, ideally before winter and summer.

-3. Apply lubricant sparingly directly on bearings, roller tubes, pulley systems, and spring mechanisms.
+3. Apply only a small amount to bearings, rollers, pulley points, and spring mechanisms.

-4. Operate the shutter several times after lubrication to distribute evenly.
+4. Run the shutter several times so the product spreads evenly.

 Troubleshooting and Fixing Jamming or Stiff Rollers

-• Clean guide rails and remove any debris or buildup.
+• Clean guide rails and remove debris, insects, or hardened dirt.

-• Check for bent slats causing obstruction and gently realign them.
+• Check for bent slats or damaged rollers causing obstruction.

 Expert Tips on Avoiding Over-Lubrication or Using Wrong Products

-Excess lubricant can attract dust and grime, worsening performance.
-Use lubricants specifically designed for shutter components.
-Automated roller shutters introduce specific maintenance challenges such as motor lubrication and electrical safety.
-Learn more about these features and their benefits in our articles on electric roller shutters: What Makes the Electric Roller Shutters a Popular Choice? and Why You Should Make the Switch to Automatic Roller Shutters.
+Too much lubricant attracts dust and can make the problem worse.
+Use only products made for shutter components, and keep liquid products away from electrical parts in motorised systems.
+Electric roller shutters also need careful handling around switches and wiring, so always disconnect power first.
+Learn more about automated models in our articles on What Makes the Electric Roller Shutters a Popular Choice? and Why You Should Make the Switch to Automatic Roller Shutters.

 Rust Prevention and Corrosion Control